growexx/node-boilerplate-websocket/README.md

-***CCA Charting
 # Node boilerplate
 This is a nodejs boilerplate with Websocket Implementation.
-This boilerplate has following features:
-- User Authentication
-- IEX SSE Calls Integration Using WebSockets
-- POLYGON Websocket Calls
-- Twelve Data WebSocket Calls

 ---
 ## Requirements